ChrisGV04/ChrisGV04/README.md

 My go-to stack for almost every project I have worked on and the tools I really enjoy using:

 ### Front-end
-- Vue.js and Nuxt.js
+- Vue and Nuxt 3
 - Typescript
 - TailwindCSS
-- Vite
+- HeadlessUI
 - GSAP

 ### Back-end